khofstadter/bcmi.khofstadter.com/README.md

 - people's drawings on after cambridge festival of ideas;

-## frame drumming for lucas
+## frame drumming for lucas ('the forest of the blue rabbit')
-- can some of these be use for a release?
+- make bass to go in the middle (mono)
+- experiment for each track with different plugins;
 - can we create a little story with the forest and rabbit idea;
 - learn new frame drum techiques on youtube;